 The contractor will develop construction camps to accommodate 300 people for the workforce engaged in construction activities.
-Two base camps will be erected along the pipeline route.
-The first one will be established near the CPF and the second near the tie-in-point TRAPSA.
-These locations were chosen in order to minimize land take, personnel and engines shifting and facilitate supplies.
+Three base camps will be erected along the gas export pipeline route.
+The first one will be established near the CPF, the second at a half distance near the RN 19 road and the last near line valve station (KP52).
+These locations were chosen in order to minimize land acquisition, personnel and engines shifting and facilitate supplies.
 Base camps will be equipped with specific medicines for treatment of different illnesses and the necessary equipment to handle an emergency.